Plain English Breakdown

 California Environmental Quality Act: Exemption for Diridon Station Modernization

-The bill creates an exemption from the California Environmental Quality Act (CEQA) requirements for the modernization of Diridon Station in San Jose and similar urban intermodal rail station projects that meet certain conditions.
+The bill exempts the modernization of Diridon Station in San Jose and similar urban intermodal rail station projects from certain environmental review requirements under CEQA, provided they meet specific conditions.

 What This Bill Does